nadeem-cpp/2FA/README.md

 This project is open-source and available under the [MIT License](LICENSE).

-## Contact

-For questions or inquiries, feel free to contact the project maintainer:

-- Muhammad Nadeem

 ---

 Thank you for using this Two-Factor Authentication Flask App.
 We hope it enhances the security of your application by implementing 2FA seamlessly.